danielmiessler/fabric/fabricwin.md

 <https://drive.google.com/file/d/1cCVjR8kgKtZtDo3MyuyWo2MsalGOe5XG/view?usp=sharing>\
 \
 It has been written in WPF/C# with Visual Studio 2022.
-Its goal is to facilitate fabric users of Windows platform.
+Its goal is to facilitate fabric users on Windows platform.

 Salvatore